andreapetrozzi/to-do-list/README.md

 ### Description
 Creating a To Do List with JavaScript and Bootstrap. </br>
-Use CSS and JavaScript to create a "to-do list" to organize and prioritize your tasks. </br>
+Use CSS and jQuery to create a "to-do list" to organize and prioritize your tasks. </br>

 Use Live Server (ex.
 WAMP o MAMP)